-MagnetisMM-9 was an open-label, single-arm phase I/II trial.
+MagnetisMM-9 was an open-label, single-arm, phase I/II trial.
 The primary limitation of MagnetisMM-9 was the absence of a comparator group against which the benefits and harms of elranatamab could be compared.
-Single arm trials are subject to several limitations that complicate their interpretation.
+Single-arm trials are subject to several limitations that complicate their interpretation.
 Efficacy outcomes in MagnetisMM-9 were analyzed descriptively.
-As the primary outcome for MagnetisMM-9, the rate of Grade ≥2 CRS during Cycle 1 was evaluated against an a priori assumption.
+The primary outcome for MagnetisMM-9, the rate of Grade 2 or higher CRS during cycle 1, was evaluated against an a priori assumption.
 Efficacy data were immature.
 The trial was open label, which can result in a risk of bias in the measurement of the outcomes, particularly for subjective harms.

-The baseline demographic characteristics and clinical characteristics of patients who enrolled in MagnetisMM-3 and MagnetisMM-9 were generally consistent with the characteristics of patients who have heavily pre-treated RRMM.
+The baseline demographic characteristics and clinical characteristics of patients who enrolled in MagnetisMM-3 and MagnetisMM-9 were generally consistent with the characteristics of patients who have heavily pretreated r/r MM.
 Dose adjustments were allowed in the trial and the methods were outlined in the protocol.
 Dose adjustments or modifications are anticipated in a clinical practice setting to manage AEs while maintaining drug benefit.